fuomag9/matter-niceflors/README.md

 1. Install requirements.txt
 2. Buy FS1000A and connect to GRND, 5V and GPIO pin 17 (or use another and change the config)
 2. Pair remote by following the flor-s-programming-instructions.pdf (use a flipper zero or follow the master repository or do a hack, if you are using this you know how)
-6. It will now work
+6. It will now work, take note that it will automatically open when service is started to sync the status (as there is no way for the software to retrieve it afaik)
 ## Troubleshooting
 - Make sure that the GPIO pin is correctly configured
 - Make sure that the transmitter is correctly connected to the GPIO pin